JohnLyonX/JohnLyonX/README.md

 - 👨‍💻 All of my projects are available at [Github](Github)

-- 📝 I regularly write articles on Sorry I don't write articles
+- 📝 I regularly write articles on my Blog

 - 💬 Ask me about **Not supported yet**